john-kurkowski/john-kurkowski.github.io/_drafts/good-ideas-from-mobile-design-that-are-good-everywhere.md

 tags: engineering usability
 ---

+I liken mobile web design to designing for handicaps, in that good ideas in designing for handicapped users benefit unhandicapped users alike.
+For example,

+1. Writing text for screen readers for the blind---rather than embedding text in images---lets the seeing find, copy, & zoom the text too.
+2. Leaving an extra pause between slides lets interpreters keep up with the material and lets native speakers absorb the material better, without anyone having to multitask between reading the slide & listening to the presenter.

-[Google PageSpeed][PageSpeed Insights] was already a great suite of tools for analysis and automatic enforcement of your web page's speed.
-Now it is pioneering **User Experience** and **Mobile** reports, where they warn you e.g. if your buttons are too small for users’ fingers, or if your plugins won’t work on their device.
+[Google PageSpeed][PageSpeed Insights] got me thinking about this, as it recently added **User Experience** and **Mobile** reports, where they warn you e.g. if your buttons are too small for users’ fingers, or if your plugins won’t work on their mobile device.

 <figure><a href="/images/posts/pagespeed_insights.png"><img src="/images/posts/pagespeed_insights.png" width="50%" height="50%" alt="PageSpeed Insights - screenshot"/></a></figure>

-Perhaps these high-level, easy-to-implement tips are the mobile era's addendum to Nielsen's [10 Usability Heuristics].

 Also notice the handy preview of what it looks like on mobile.
 Not revolutionary, but when you don’t already have [an expansive device lab][Etsy's